TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Success

 {:.text-xl .mb-5}
-This is something that Texas de Brazil does well.
-There are a few shining moments where care is taken to ensure that users are notified of errors and how to resolve them.
-The mailing list signup is one example of success.
-The form takes into account that the user has submitted correctly formatted information.
+This is something that texasdebrazil.com demonstrates consistent success in.
+Moments that stand out the most include resolution instructions on error notifications, requiring correctly formatted information on the mailing sign-up form, and showing time slot availability status on the reservation form.

 {:.text-xl .mb-5}
 Another example is the form for making a reservation.
 If time slots are unavailable, they are visually disabled, and the UI suggests other available times close to your reservation.
 If the day is completely unavailable like a holiday, there is a message for that too.